Schedule Your Childbirth and Breastfeeding Classes

 Local classes are held in Ruston, La at 102 East Louisiana Ave.
 Each class comes with an interactive SeeWhatYouRead booklet that gives you 6 months worth of additional information, videos, worksheets & more.
-The 4 week Understanding Birth class is held on Tuesdays from 6-8pm.
+The 4 week Understanding Birth ($275) class is held on Tuesdays from 6-8:30 pm.
 This class also includes Mother and New Baby Care.
-The one time Better Breastfeeding class is held on Thursdays from 6-8pm.
+The one time Better Breastfeeding ($75) class is held on the 3rd Thursday from 6-8:30 pm.
+You can register for both classes for a discount of $25.
 Additional Skype and phone support with Brandi Doucet is included.
 You can schedule and reserve your spot with a deposit or full payment.
 Gift Vouchers are available for families to include on their registry.
 It’s recommended that you start classes at the end of your 2nd trimester or beginning of your 3rd trimester to allow enough time for completion.

 Families who are not able to attend a class in person or who live outside of my area now have the option of an interactive, online Understanding Birth eClass.

 This course offers a unique online learning experience that provides comprehensive information you can trust as you prepare for your upcoming birth.

 In this class (same as my in-person Understanding Birth class), you’ll learn all about the birth process and medical procedures through instructive video clips, animations, and interactive games.
 You’ll also get a sense of what labor’s really like as you watch several complete birth stories, and you’ll even have an opportunity to create your own birth plan!